ABS-Lab/EPiC_2023/README.md

 data.
 More details about the challenge can be found here: https://github.com/Emognition/EPiC-2023-competition/blob/main/README.md

 A summary of the physiology data employed is available in the md file "physio_variables.md", in this GitHub branch.
+The Python libraries and packages are available in the md file "Dependencies.md".

 ### Overview
 In this work, we employ various regression models to predict